Links

 This page lists several interesting audio links

-This. magazine urges us to "let our rigorous testing and reviews be your guidelines to A/V equipment—not marketing slogans"
+This magazine urges us to "let our rigorous testing and reviews be your guidelines to A/V equipment—not marketing slogans"

 Basic Car Audio Electronics This site will help visitors to understand basic electronics and some electronic devices.
 It will, of course, also touch on car audio acoustics and car audio equipment